-If you ever see a label on a right front safety belt in a two-door Utility model that says to replace the belt, be sure to do so.
+If you ever see a label on the right front passenger's safety belt in an Extended Cab model that says to replace the belt, be sure to do so.
 Then the new belt will be there to help protect you in an accident.
 You would see this label on the belt near the door opening.